Changes Coming in 2024 – California Employment Law Update

 by Ani Mazmanyan, Jessica Yang and Jennifer Branch

-Under the front-load method, employers can grant sick leave days at the beginning of employment and each 12-month period thereafter, but must now provide employees 40 hours or 5 days at beginning.
-No carryover is required under the frontload method.
+Under the front-load method, employers must provide employees 40 hours or 5 days of paid sick leave at the beginning of employment and each 12-month period thereafter.
+No carryover is required under the front-load method.

-SB 616 also changes the sick leave requirement for providers of in-home supportive services and individual providers of waiver personal care services effective January 1, 2024, to permit an upfront grant of 40 hours or 5 days of sick leave, with no accrual or carryover, at the beginning of employment and each 12-month period thereafter.
+SB 616 also changes the sick leave requirement for providers of in-home supportive services and individual providers of waiver personal care services, to permit a front-load grant of 40 hours or 5 days of paid sick leave at the beginning of employment and each 12-month period thereafter, with no accrual or carryover.

 SB 700 does not apply to employees in the building and construction trades, nor does it apply to employees in positions requiring federal government background investigations or security clearances through the U.S. Department of Defense.

-- Employers Must Now Implement a Workplace Violation Prevention Plan (SB 553)
+- Employers Must Implement a Workplace Violation Prevention Plan (SB 553)

 - Enforcement of Non-Compete Agreements (AB 1076 and SB 699)

-Other Changes to Keep in Mind
+Other New Laws to Keep in Mind

 - Minimum Wage Increase to $16.00